 DBA stands for “Doing Business As.”
 It is called a “Trade Name” in Washington.
 If your LLC wishes to operate under a different name than one registered with the Office of the Secretary of State, you can register for a trade name.

 For example, if the legal name of your LLC is ‘ABC LLC’ and you want to conduct business under the name ‘XYZ,’ then you can do so by registering ‘XYZ’ as your DBA.
 You can also open a bank account under your assumed name once it gets registered.
 It is important to note that registering a DBA would not automatically give you trademark rights in the registered name.

 To register a DBA, you must conduct a name search on Washington’s business lookup website.
-Ensure that the DBA name you choose also follows the naming guidelines.
+Ensure that the trade name you choose is distinguishable from the name of other entities.

 Doing a Name Search and Name Reservation

 The name you select for your business should be distinguishable from other entities registered in the State.
 You should properly check the name chosen for your LLC to avoid rejection later on.
 You can use the Advanced Business Search portal of Washington to see if the name you desire is available.

 You can reserve a name of your choice in Washington state for 180 days.
 Go through the name reservation form for all the required details concerning the same.